sdiehl/write-you-a-haskell/000_introduction.md

 -------------

 An intermediate understanding at the level of the *Real World Haskell* book is recommended.
-We will shy away from advanced type-level programming that is often present in modern Haskell and will make heavy use of more value-level constructs.
-Although a strong familiarity with monads, monad transformers, applicatives, and the standard Haskell data structures is strongly recommended.
+We will avoid advanced type-level programming that is often present in modern Haskell, and instead will make heavy use of more value-level constructs.
+A strong familiarity with monads, monad transformers, applicatives, and the standard Haskell data structures is strongly recommended.

 Some familiarity with the standard 3rd party libraries will be useful.
 Many of these are briefly overviewed in [What I Wish I Knew When Learning